Business Mentoring with Jill

 What experience do I bring to the mentoring relationship?

 I started my career as a strategy consultant working on projects ranging from strategic evaluation of business opportunities to analysis of acquisitions.
 Following on from graduating in the top 10% of my MBA class at Kellogg, I went to work for Glaxo SmithKline and witnessed first-hand just how good ‘blue chip’ sales and marketing can be.
-I’ve always had a strong financial background (starting from studying Economics at undergrad) so Private Equity was a natural next step.
+I’ve a strong financial background (starting from studying Economics at undergrad) so Private Equity was a natural next step.
 At HgCapital I honed my financial analysis skills, became very adept at spotting good investment opportunities and gained a thorough understanding of entrepreneurial finance.
 While at Hg, I held four hands-on Non-Executive Director roles where we sort to achieve remarkable growth in 3 – 5 year hold periods, so I learned what it takes to drive a business forward and to work with management teams supporting them to achieve and exceed targets.

 Decision making and why mentoring helps

 Also, I will push you to make a decision.
 In my experience, the absolute worst leaders are those who dither and deliberate and hesitate.
 This is because, and I’ve seen it so many times, an indecisive leader means an unhappy, directionless team which destroys value and inhibits growth.
-I encourage entrepreneurs to avoid over-analysis and to not strive for perfection in their decision-making but instead to make good, timely decisions based on a combination of fact, information, experience and insight.
+I encourage leaders to avoid over-analysis and to not strive for perfection in their decision-making but instead to make good, timely decisions based on a combination of fact, information, experience and insight.

 In the main, its all about people